Rudolf Mößbauer Tenure Track Assistant Professorship

 - one letter of recommendation, and the names and addresses of three references.

 For the complete list of documents required please see the individual calls which will be published on the TUM-IAS website.
 Applications are to be submitted online.
 TUM-IAS follows the TUM Faculty Tenure Track Entry Evaluation procedure (please see the document “TUM Faculty Recruitment and Career System”) to evaluate the quality of the proposals.
-Decisions will be mailed within six months.
+Decisions will be mailed within nine months.